1337deepesh/Arktos/README.md

 Positive design involves trying to design on-target matches (base-pair complementarity) for every matching strand.
 This step is trivial.

-Negative design ensures that off-target matches that arise by chance in unpaired strands are elmininated.
+Negative design ensures that off-target matches that arise by chance in unpaired strands are elimininated.
 Arktos does this using a simple scoring function:

 Let UM = mismatch (length >=4) in unpaired strands.